 Boston Engineering’s Advanced Systems Group (ASG) develops game-changing robotics, unmanned systems, and special tactical equipment.
 Our experienced, multidisciplinary team drives technology evolution for federal defense and civilian agencies, and corporations.
 Recognized as a robotics engineering leader, the Economist named Boston Engineering in its “Top 6 Technology Breakthroughs of 2009” for robotic marine innovation.
-Additionally, the Boston Business Journal has ranked Boston Engineering in its top-10 list of largest Massachusetts robotics companies for 2015 and 2016.
+Additionally, the Boston Business Journal has ranked Boston Engineering in its top-10 list of largest Massachusetts robotics companies for the past four consecutive years (2015-2018).

 Our robotics capabilities emphasize unmanned vehicle innovation — including unmanned ground vehicles (UGVs) and autonomous underwater vehicles (AUVs).
 Product applications include the military, the oil and gas industry, port security, and industrial entities with requirements for:

 - Underwater threat detection and interdiction

 - Maritime systems for sensing, communication, and exploration

 Boston Engineering has been awarded contracts from agencies including:

 - Office of Naval Research (ONR)

 - Department of Homeland Security Science and Technology Directorate (DHS S&T)

 - Naval Sea Systems Command (NAVSEA)